nsansone/Global-Gender-Equality/README.md

 ## Functionality

-*Will feature an interactive 3D globe that rotates when no country is selected *Users will be able to click on a country and get more data for  that specific country *Users will be able to shift throughout different years *Users will be able to filter by different equality metrics as well as look at an aggregate score
+* Will feature an interactive 3D globe that rotates when no country is selected
+* Users will be able to click on a country and get more data for  that specific country
+* Users will be able to shift throughout different years
+* Users will be able to filter by different equality metrics as well as look at an aggregate score

 ## MVPs

-*3D interactive globe
+* 3D interactive globe
-*assembling data
+* Assembling data
-*implementing way to look at data globally (color scales?)
+* Implementing way to look at data globally (color scales?)
-*implementing click to get more detailed look at data for one country
+* Implementing click to get more detailed look at data for one country

 ## Wireframe

 https://wireframe.cc/pro/pp/86d3a6157266646

-##Technologies

-*Javascript
-*webpack
-*D3
+## Technologies

+* Javascript
+* webpack
+* D3
-*D3 Geojson
+* D3 Geojson
-*HTML5
-*SVG
+* HTML5
+* SVG

 ## Bonus

-* more thorough breakdown of the US specifically
+* More thorough breakdown of the US specifically
-* allow for further filtering by other categories such as age groups, income brackets, race, etc.
+* Allow for further filtering by other categories such as age groups, income brackets, race, etc.